Raspberry Muffins

 FAQ’s

 Yes.
-However, don’t defrost the raspberries before adding them to the muffin batter.
-Otherwise, the juice will bleed into the batter and turn pink, and you won’t get as many jammy pockets of fruit.
+However, don’t defrost the raspberries before adding them to the muffin batter; you want the fruit to be frozen, otherwise, the juices will bleed and turn the batter pink.
+You’ll also miss out on the pockets of tart berries.

-I have several different muffin tins in various sizes, and I’ve found that most muffin recipes can be made in any size muffin tin.
+I have several muffin tins in various sizes, and I’ve found that most muffin recipes can be made in any size.
 The only caveat is that the baking times will vary.
 You can use the guide below to create your raspberry muffins in any size you like.

 Cooking times for regular to mini sized raspberry muffins